TimCares/MasterThesis/docs/thesis/theoretical_foundation/related_work/clip.typ

 The loss for selecting the correct caption for each image and vice versa is exacly the same as given in (TODO: cite vision-lang-contrast i2t) and (TODO: cite vision-lang-contrast t2i), respectively.
-The final loss of CLIP is exactly the vision-language contrastive loss, given in (TODO: cite vision-lang-contrast).
+The final loss of CLIP is the vision-language contrastive loss, given in (TODO: cite vision-lang-contrast).

 $
 cal(L)_"CLIP" = cal(L)_"CL" = 1/2 * (cal(L)_"CL"^("i2t") + cal(L)_"CL"^("t2i"))
 $

-CLIP only relies on contrastive learning to train a vision-language model, and therefore requires high batch size to achieve good results.
+CLIP only relies on contrastive learning to train a vision-language model, and therefore requires a high batch size to achieve good results.
 The authors use a very large batch size of 32,768 @clip.
 An abstract illustration of the end-to-end training process of CLIP is shown in
 (TODO: cite figure) in the Appendix.